Elevation: 8,460 ft

 This peak is not in the book.
 Published July 2018

 This peak can be reached by road from the west or the south.
 Western access is via FS-318.
-Southern access is from Sesech via FS-325.
+Southern access is from Secesh via FS-325.
 The best route is from the west.
-Google Maps will give you directions if you seach for Marshall Mountain.
+Google Maps will give you directions if you search for Marshall Mountain.

-From the lake the best route follows the road to the peak’s western slopes and ascend these slopes to the summit as shown on the map below which was part of a three peak trip.
-It is roughly 2.5 miles and 1,200 feet to the summit.
+From the lake, the best route follows the road to the peak’s West Slopes.
+Ascend these slopes to the summit as shown on the map below which was part of a 3-peak trip.
+It is roughly 2.5 miles and 1,200 vertical feet to the summit.